torvalds/linux/Documentation/hid/intel-ish-hid.rst

-Additionally to DMA address communication, this sequence checks capabilities: if thw host doesn't support DMA, then it won't send DMA allocation, so FW can't send DMA; if FW doesn't support DMA then it won't respond with DMA_ALLOC_NOTIFY_ACK, in which case host will not use DMA transfers.
+Additionally to DMA address communication, this sequence checks capabilities: if thw host doesn't support DMA, then it won't send DMA allocation, so FW can't send DMA; if FW doesn't support DMA then it won't respond with DMA_ALLOC_NOTIFY_ACK, in which case host will yest use DMA transfers.
 Here ISH acts as busmaster DMA controller.
 Hence when host sends DMA_XFER, it's request to do host->ISH DMA transfer; when FW sends DMA_XFER, it means that it already did DMA and the message resides at host.
 Thus, DMA_XFER